Consensys/hellhound/README.md

 We created a universe around HellHound to make the complexity of our technology less threatening and more playful.

 Each technical component of HellHound is a character of the HellHound universe and was especially designed for it.
-We used this universe to tell stories about data privacy and to create experiences in the escape game we organized at devcon 4.
+We used this universe to tell stories about data privacy and to create experiences in the escape game we organized at Devcon4.

 Find out more here: